-This Tradition deals with our relationship to those outside the Fellowship.
+This Tradition deals with our relationship to those outside the fellowship.
 It tells us how to conduct our efforts at the public level.
 Our public image consists of what we have to offer which is a successful proven way of maintaining a drug-free lifestyle.
-While it is important to reach as many persons as possible, it is imperative for our protection that we are careful about ads, circulars and any literature that may reach public hands.
+While it is important to reach as many persons as possible, it is imperative for our protection that we are careful about ads, circulars and any literature that may reach the public's hands.